kingluddite/taskinator/README.md

 * **note** This should look familiar—we dropped the window prefix with the `Math` object when we used `Math.random()`
 * Incidentally, `alert()` and `prompt()` can also function without the `window` prefix
 * We'll drop it from here going forward because shortcuts make a developer's life easier
+* The DOM is NOT build into the JavaScript language
+  - Our JavaScript code has access to the DOM through the browser, much like our use of `alerts`, `confirms`, and `prompts`
+  - The DOM is a **Web API**

 ## callback
 ```javascript